Here are 7 reasons people everywhere are re-evaluating the network marketing industry as a legitimate career path and wealth building strategy.

 You could say “yes” or you could say “no”.

 You couldn’t really say to yourself, this is a great idea in theory but what else is out there?

-You do this because even though Joe is an idiot, the person who enrolled him probably isn’t.
+You do this because even though Joe is an idiot, someone in his upline probably isn’t.

 Sometimes idiots get lucky too.

 But I digress.

 Let’s get back to the risk vs. reward ratio.

 With all these companies competing they’ve got to keep their prices down and their compensation plan aggressive if they want to survive.

 This is a fantastic thing for distributors because it’s now much more feasible to find a company and compensation plan that resonates with you.

 So what EXACTLY do I mean when I say risk versus reward ratio?